 Despite the tremendous unpopularity of the President, there were no major street protests.
 Left resistance began to falter.
 After a successful general strike on April 28, the Força Sindical labour union federation (with around 5 million members the nation’s second largest) heeded Temer’s call and pulled out of a second strike scheduled for June 30.
 The PT appears to believe it is better to leave Temer bleeding in office than to exchange him for someone still further to the right (Maia is from the DEM party, which is enthusiastically neoliberal).
-The PT also has more urgent priorities, including how to defend Lula, who suffered was put on trial and an absurd, politically-motivated convicted in a politically motivated farce lacking any proof.
+The PT also had more urgent priorities, including how to defend Lula, who suffered an absurd, politically motivated conviction without any proof.
 Despite this, the ex-president continues to lead all polls for the 2018 presidential elections by a wide margin and remains the PT’s greatest political asset.
 The so-called social movements that brought thousands of people to the streets against Dilma Rousseff did not receive any money to protest against Temer for their sound cars, inflatable ducks and thousands of social media bots based in India.

 Part of the Congressional Plenary session showing the 15-second speeches of various deputies